-Unless stated otherwise in Clause 1 of Annexure MRTS63A.1, the Geotechnical Assessor shall be a Geotechnical Engineer and shall be a Registered Professional Engineer Queensland (RPEQ).
+Unless stated otherwise in Clause 1 of Annexure MRTS63A.1, the Geotechnical Assessor shall be a Geotechnical Engineer, who is also a Registered Professional Engineer Queensland (RPEQ) with at least five years' experience in design and assessment of bored pile foundations.
 Where stated in Clause 1 of Annexure MRTS63A.1, the Geotechnical Assessor may be an engineering geologist with at least 10 years' experience in heavy civil engineering foundation design and assessment procedures.